Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 What tax benefit applies to household goods when I get the Golden Visa?

-Golden Visa holders receive a tax exemption on imported household goods and up to two vehicles, which can mean significant savings when relocating.
+Golden visa holders receive a tax exemption on imported household goods and up to two vehicles, which can mean significant savings when relocating.

 How much are property taxes in Costa Rica?